 Located on the northwest corner of Mill Ave. and Rio Salado Parkway, Tempe Town Lake is one of the most visited tourist destinations in Arizona.
 This two mile long lake is so much more than just something nice to look at when you’re driving on the 202.

 Boat Rentals of America – Tempe Town Lake, located on the south shore at Tempe Beach Park, offers visitors the opportunity rent all kinds of watercraft.
 If you’re with a group of friends, I suggest checking out the electric boats.
 The 21′ electric surrey can hold up to 12 people and comes equipped with a radio and dining table.
 It costs $98/hour, which is a pretty good deal if you split the cost amongst the people in your group.
 The fun thing about it, is that it has a round table in the middle, perfect for sharing food and beverages, plus it is pet-friendly!
 They also have a 16′ electric pontoon starting at $75/hour, which is good for 8 people.
 But some of the more popular rentals are kayaks and stand-up paddleboards.
 There are two kayak options to choose from: single and double.
 They are sit-on-top kayaks, kind of similar to how a canoe might look.
-Kayak rentals range from $25/hour (single) to $35/hour (double) and both come with life jackets.
-They recently added Swan Pedal Boats to their inventory.
-They are totally adorable and start at $40 an hour.
+They recently added Swan, Duck and Dragon Pedal Boats to their inventory.
+They are totally adorable.
 My personal favorite is the stand-up paddleboard (SUP).
 I know, it looks difficult and everyone thinks they’ll fall off, but I’m here to tell you it’s easier than you think.
 All the paddleboards have a traction grip that you stand on.
 Yes, it’s a bit of a balancing act but it’s pretty easy to stay on.
-Paddleboard rates start at $15/hour.
 You can find a full list of boats and rental rates here.